serd223/word-search-ui/README.md

 # Word Search UI

-This project is a simple ui for my [word-search](https://github.com/serd223/word-search) project.
+This project is a simple UI for my [word-search](https://github.com/serd223/word-search) project.

 ## Usage